The Hodge conjecture for powers of K3 surfaces of Picard number 16: The Hodge conjecture and Kuga--Satake varieties

-By Poincaré duality, this map is induced by a Hodge class $\kappa\in H^{2,2}(X\times \mathrm{KS}(T(X))^2,\Q)$.
-Then, an application of the Hodge conjecture gives the following: \begin{conj}[Kuga--Satake Hodge conjecture] Let $X$ be a complex projective surface with $h^{2,0}(X)=1$.
-Then the Hodge class $\kappa$ is algebraic. \end{conj} If the Kuga--Satake correspondence is algebraic, then it is possible reduce the study of the Hodge conjecture on powers of a K3 surfaces to the study of the Hodge conjecture for powers of abelian varieties.
+This morphism is called \textit{Kuga--Satake correspondence}.
+By Poincaré duality, this map is induced by a Hodge class $\kappa\in H^{2,2}(X\times \mathrm{KS}(X)^2,\Q)$.
+The Hodge conjecture then predicts the following: \begin{conj}[Kuga--Satake Hodge conjecture for K3 surfaces] Let $X$ be a K3 surface.
+Then, the Hodge class $\kappa$ is algebraic. \end{conj} If the Kuga--Satake correspondence is algebraic, it is possible reduce the study of the Hodge conjecture on powers of K3 surfaces to the study of the Hodge conjecture for powers of abelian varieties.
 Indeed, as in the proof of \cite[Thm.
 2]{schlickewei2010hodge}, the following holds: \begin{lem} Let $X$ be a K3 surface for which the Kuga--Satake correspondence is algebraic.
-Then, a Hodge class in the tensor algebra of $T(X)$ is algebraic if and only if its image via the Kuga-Satake correspondence is algebraic. \begin{proof} Let $\alpha$ be a Hodge class in $T(X)^{\otimes k}$ for some $k$.
+Then, a Hodge class in the tensor algebra of $T(X)$ is algebraic if and only if its image via the Kuga--Satake correspondence is algebraic. \begin{proof} Let $\alpha$ be a Hodge class in $T(X)^{\otimes k}$ for some $k$.
 If $\alpha$ is algebraic on $X^k$ then also its image via the Kuga--Satake correspondence is algebraic as we are assuming that the Kuga--Satake Hodge conjecture for $X$.
 Conversely, applying \cite[Cor.\ 3.14]{kleiman1968algebraic} to the Kuga--Satake correspondence, we see that there is an algebraic projection

 Therefore, if the image of $\alpha$ is algebraic on $\mathrm{KS}(X)^{2k}$ also $\alpha$ is algebraic on $X^k$. \end{proof} \end{lem}